AmadeusITGroup/spark-perf-gazer/README.md

 When a SQL query, or a job, or a stage finishes, it triggers a callback mechanism.

-When the inputs are requested to `SparklEar`, all collected `Collect`s are inspected and transformed into `PreReport`s according to the type of `Collect`.
+When the inputs are requested to `SparklEar`, all collected `RawEvent`s are inspected and transformed into `PreReport`s at the end of the query/job/stage execution enriched with some extra information only available then, according to the type of `RawEvent`.

 A `PreReport` is transformed into one (or multiple) `Report`/s.
 A `Report` is a type that represents the report unit shared with the end-user.